srinathv/srinathv.github.com/blog/html/_sources/pages/useful_linux.txt

 So what is $ argument passed to -p option?
 Remember $ returns the PID (process identification number) of the current process, and the current process is your shell.
 So running a ps on that number displays a process status listing of your shell.
 In that listing you will find the name of your shell (look for CMD column) .

-So you want to dissassemble...
+So you want to disassemble...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some people say know what a computer program does.
 But to really know, you have to look at the assembly code used by